EamonNerbonne/ZlibWithDictionary/README.md

 Per the DotNetZip docs, this compression is compatible with the deflate RFC as implemented by the common [zlib library](http://zlib.net).
 (Note that although gzip uses the same algorithm, it uses a slightly different and thus incompatible header.)

+Unaffected by DotNetZip directory traversal vulnerability
+---

+[DotNetZip has a directory traversal vulnerability](https://github.com/advisories/GHSA-xhg6-9j5j-w4vf) when extracting ZipEntry.
+Unfortunately, [DotNetZip](https://github.com/haf/DotNetZip.Semverd) is no longer maintained and will likely not be updated.
+However, code using this library (and no other DotNetZip features) is not affected because the library as far as I can tell never touches any code-paths which use ZipEntry; this library only deals with simple byte arrays and never performs any I/O. In short: the vulnerability is in the zip-archive part of DotNetZip, not the Zlib algorithmic part.